zzhfellow/ECSR-MoE/README.md

 # ECSR-MoE
 ## Overview

-This project contains the code for the paper **Emotion-Conditional Sparse Routed Mixture-of-Experts for Multimodal Emotion-Cause Pair Extraction** published in ACM Transactions on Multimedia (ToMM).
+This project contains the code for the paper **Emotion-Conditional Sparse Routed Mixture-of-Experts for Multimodal Emotion-Cause Pair Extraction**.

 ## Dependencies